chaoss/metrics/activity-metrics/contributor-diversity.md

 ## 4. Sample Implementations

-###  GHTorrent: Total number of organizations by project making pull requests (approved or not):
+###  AUGUR: Total number of organizations by project making pull requests (approved or not):

 ```SQ:
 SELECT count(distinct org_id) as num_organizations, projects.name as project_name, url